ychen2024/Git-R/README.txt

 Three local branches: main, local-branch, and local-branch2.
 This is the change made to local-branch2.
 This change will be pushed to remote.Then a change will be made to local-branch.

+Created a local branch named 'local-branch1.'
+This is the change made to local-branch1.
+This change will be merged with 'main' and then merge to 'local-branch' which a new change has been made after the creation of local-branch1.